 Elderly care in the ICU raises several ethical issues and dilemmas.
 These can vary according to cultural values and norms.
 Some of these are addressed in this fictional case scenario.
 An analysis was then offered for these ethical, moral and clinical points which highlight frequent conundrums and hopefully provide a guideline to improve acute care for such patients.

-Word: 122

 Introduction: